 Bugs and annoyances

 Same with the formations.
 As units make clusters, they also slow down units and often times completely ruin the run animations.
-It’s those kind of things you’d like to see fixed or adjusted in a remaster.
+It’s those kinds of things you’d like to see fixed or adjusted in a remaster.
 But as the team has been updating Age of Empires 2 since release, there is some hope they’ll work on this part too.

 Changes to American native factions